Last modified: October 18, 2022

 - Potentially consumes more space for dense graphs.

-In practice, the choice between these (and other) representations often hinges on the graph's characteristics and the specific tasks or operations envisioned.
+The choice between these (and other) representations often depends on the graph's characteristics and the specific tasks or operations envisioned.

 Planarity

-Planarity is a fundamental concept in graph theory that examines whether a graph can be drawn on a flat surface without any of its edges overlapping.
+Planarity examines whether a graph can be drawn on a flat surface (a plane) without any of its edges crossing.
 This idea holds significant importance in areas such as circuit design, urban planning, and geography.

 What is a Planar Graph?